 Although open houses are a long-standing staple of the real estate business, they’re also time-consuming and stressful for the agents who host them.
 If you’re putting in all this effort, make sure you’re getting rewarded with valuable prospects and potential client contact information along with finding a renter for the home.
-And even though many states have put a hold on in-person open houses for safety reasons during the pandemic, you can still take inspiration from these ideas and plan ahead to make your events even better once you are able to host them again.
+In this article, take inspiration from these ideas and plan to stay ahead of the trends in the market and make your events even better.

 Take a look at our 11 open house ideas below for tips on how to pull off an enjoyable and successful open house experience.